miking-lang/miking/README.md

 `map`, `map2`, or `reduce` is used within an accelerated expression.
 To make use of this backend, `futhark` and its dependencies must be installed (see [installation instructions](https://futhark.readthedocs.io/en/stable/installation.html)).
 Otherwise, the CUDA backend is chosen.
-This requires an installation of CUDA and an Nvidia GPU with support for unified memory (Kepler architecture or later).
+Both backends currently require an installation of CUDA.
+The CUDA backend also requires an Nvidia GPU with support for unified memory (Kepler architecture or later).

 ### Usage